Best Smartwatches for 4-Year-Olds (2026): What Actually Works at This Age

 Cons:

 Can a 5-year-old operate it independently?
 Absolutely.
-Owen understood it within the first hour.
+Our tester understood it within the first hour.
 Check the time, see your steps, see your chore list.
 That is it.
 The simplicity is the entire point, and for this age group, it works perfectly.

 I get this question constantly, so let me address it directly.
 Can you set up an Apple Watch for a five-year-old using Apple's Family Setup feature?